Pawieee/WorkConnect/README.md

 # OnlyJob

-A platform for finding jobs that is suited for your skills
+A platform for finding jobs that is suited for your skills.

 ## How to Run
 - install flutter